 With a rise of 135% in the consumption of carbonated soft drinks between 1977 – 2001 we are finding that our modern eating habits are wreaking havoc upon out dental enamel.

-The early signs of acid erosion include:
+What are the early signs of acid erosion on teeth?

 A change in tooth colour.
 This can be noticed either as a transparent cutting edge of a tooth or as a yellowish tint to the teeth.